It doesn't matter how well your product page converts. If your checkout page design is leaky, you don't make money.

 Account creation is a major drop-off point for shoppers.

-But registration is still important to your business; customers who create an account have a smoother checkout page experience in the future.
+But registration is still important to your business; customers who create an account have a smoother checkout page flow in the future.

 In this chapter, you'll learn how to get the best of both worlds: customers who create accounts and a lower purchase abandonment rate.